Learning the tools of game design

 A key component of Holmesglen's courses is the ability to utilise popular game development platforms like Unity, which allows students to work with industry made systems.
 "I have dramatically improved my knowledge of Unity3D game engine and C Sharp," Emmanuel said.

-This increased knowledge is reflected in Emmanuel's designs, which are currently featured on 3D art website, Sketchfab (view a selection below).
+This increased knowledge is reflected in Emmanuel's designs, which are currently featured on 3D art website, Sketchfab.

 Education is a constant, never a conclusion.
-Emmanuel is now keen to expand his skills and follow a study pathway into a diploma course at Holmesglen.
+Emmanuel is now keen to expand his skills and follow a study pathway into ICT50215 Diploma of Digital and Interactive Games.
 He is also eager to highlight the importance of growing your abilities and never settling.

 "If you already know which discipline you want to do, keep an open-mind to the entire pipeline of games development.
 You might be surprised at what you can achieve."